Spin-Phonon-Photon Strong Coupling in a Piezomechanical Nanocavity

 To calculate device performance, we simulate the architecture using the finite element method (FEM) in COMSOL to produce the phononic tether band structures and mode profiles (Fig. \ref{fig 2: diagram}b-e).
-The tether band structure exhibits a 200 MHz bandgap around the device's $\approx$ 4.31 GHz resonant mode.
+The tether band structure exhibits a 500 MHz bandgap around the device's $\approx$ 4.11 GHz resonant mode.
 This frequency is desirable as it falls near the central operating range of most superconducting qubits \cite{krantz2019quantum}.
-Fig.~\ref{fig 2: diagram}(c-d) show the mechanical and electrical displacement fields of this mode, from which we derive $\mathbf{e}_{sc}(\mathbf{r})$ and $\mathbf{t}_p(\mathbf{r})$, respectively.
-For our device's strain profile (Fig. $\ref{fig 2: diagram}e)$, we calculate a $g_{sc,p}=10.$ MHz and a maximum $g_{p,e}=3.0$ MHz according to Equations \eqref{gscp formula} and \eqref{gpe formula}.
-The strain maximum occurs at the edges of the central diamond taper, where displacement is maximized.
+Additionally, the 4.11 GHz resonant mode is itself isolated from other acoustic modes of the system by $\sim$56 MHz, which is enough to neglect parastic couplings and treat the transducer in the single-mode approximation (see SI).
+Fig.~\ref{fig 2: diagram}(d-e) show the mechanical and electrical displacement fields of this mode, from which we derive $\mathbf{e}_{sc}(\mathbf{r})$ and $\mathbf{t}_p(\mathbf{r})$, respectively.
+We calculate a $g_{sc,p}\approx7.0-20.5$ MHz (for a shunt capacitance of 65-190 fF, corresponding to $100\text{ MHz}<E_{C}/h<300\text{ MHz}$\cite{krantz2019quantum}) and a maximum $g_{p,e}\approx3.2$ MHz according to Equations \eqref{gscp formula} and \eqref{gpe formula}.
+The strain maximum occurs at the edges of the central diamond taper, which maximizes $g_{p,e}$ (Fig.~\ref{fig 2: diagram}f).

 In Fig.~\ref{fig 3: protocol}, we explore different protocols for quantum transduction from an initialized SC to a spin.
 The time evolution of the system when initialized in the $\rho_0 = \ket{100}\bra{100}$ state (where the indices consecutively refer to the state of the SC, the Fock state of the phonon, and the z-projection of the spin) is calculated using the Lindblad master equation,